DataNaija/Pizza_Delivery_Order/README.md

 # Pizza_Delivery_Order
 # Instructions
 # An automatic pizza order program.
-# Based on a user's order, work out their final bill.
+# Based on a user's order, it will work out their final bill.
 # Small Pizza: $15
 # Medium Pizza: $20
 # Large Pizza: $25